Home / Reviews / Herman Miller Aeron

 What Users Like

-• Exceptional breathability: runs cooler than any foam chair
+• Exceptional breathability: cooler than any foam chair

 • Even weight distribution eliminates pressure points